Build up your understanding of California Penal Code Section 25400: Carrying a Concealed Firearm right here.

 - Licensed hunters, fishers, and firearm dealers

-- Individuals with memberships to target shooting clubs or similar organizations
+- Those with memberships to target shooting clubs or similar organizations

-Additionally, gun owners in California who need to transport their firearms may do so by storing the weapon in:
+Gun owners in California who need to transport their firearms may do so by storing the weapon in the trunk of their automobile or a locked container inside the cab of their vehicle.
+However, a locked glove box does not qualify.

 Penalties for Carrying a Concealed Firearm in California